mad-lab/transit/src/pytransit/doc/source/example_scripts.rst

 Example 2: src/allpairs_resampling.py
 ~~~~~~~~~~~~~~~~~~~~~

-While the example above shows how to read-in and process individual wig files,
+While the example above shows how to read-in and process individual
-this examples shows how to work with combined_wig and metadata files.
+wig files, this examples shows how to work with :ref:`combined_wig and
-It does resampling between each pair of conditions, and prints out a matrix of hits
+sample metadata files <combined_wig>`.
+It does resampling between
+each pair of conditions, and prints out a matrix of hits
 (statistically-signficant conditionally-essential genes).

 To run this, cd into your transit/src/ directory.
 It prints output to